-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(2) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning osteoarthritis (Reasonable Hypothesis) (No. 76 of 2022). - 3.
-This Instrument amends Statement of Principles concerning osteoarthritis (Reasonable Hypothesis) (No. 61 of 2017) (Federal Register of Legislation No. F2017L01443) by: - replacing the existing factors in subsection 9(13) and 9(35) concerning 'for osteoarthritis of a joint of the upper limb only'; and - inserting a definition of 'joint of the upper limb' in the Schedule 1 Dictionary.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(3) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning osteoarthritis (Balance of Probabilities) (No. 77 of 2022). - 3.
+This Instrument amends Statement of Principles concerning osteoarthritis (Balance of Probabilities) (No. 62 of 2017) (Federal Register of Legislation No. F2017L01443) by: - replacing the existing factors in subsections 9(12) and 9(35) concerning 'for osteoarthritis of a joint of the upper limb only'; - inserting a definition of 'joint of the upper limb' in the Schedule 1 Dictionary.